 Rule 135 specifies that an application becomes abandoned if applicant "fails to prosecute" his application within the fixed statutory period.
-This failure may result either from period, or

-1. failure to respond within the statutory
+This failure may result either from 1. failure to respond within the statutory period, or presents no problems.

 2. insufficiency of response, i.e., failure to take "complete and proper action, as the condition of the case may require" within the statutory period (Rule 135).